 Would you like a chaperone?
 It’s your choice.
 This can be a family member, friend or a trained member of staff.
 Please let us know upon arrival if you would like someone to accompany you for examination or consultation.

-Dilating the eyes causes blurred vision and sensitivity to light, so you won’t be able to drive, and it’s important to make sure you organise a lift or arrange transport to/from the hospital.
+Dilating the pupils causes blurred vision and sensitivity to light, so you won’t be able to drive, and it’s important to make sure you organise a lift or arrange transport to/from the hospital.

 Please feel free to ask the nurse or your optometrist any questions you may have about your treatment– see ‘steps 7 and 8’ below.